emilioponce/semantica/README.md

-# semántica
+# Semantica

-## An spanish unusual word with it's meaning.
+## An unusual word with it's meaning.

-Proof of concept.
-PWA featuring:
+Architecture:

 * create-react-app bootstrapping
+* Express as a proxy API
+* CSS-GRID layout

+PWA features:

+* Push notification: 'New word available'
 * APP-Shell
 * Manifest
-* Push notification: 'New word available'
-* CSS-GRID layout

 Work in progress ...